How to Prepare for a New Ski Season

 Sort Your Ski Hire

-If you’re not bringing your ski equipment, you’ll need to think about ski hire.
+If you’re not bringing your own ski gear, you’ll need to think about ski equipment rental.
 If you book your transfer with us, this step is simple.
 Just let us know what equipment you need and we can arrange for your driver to take you to your fitting on the way to your resort.

 Our handy ski rental hubs are conveniently located and staffed by experienced ski technicians to help you find your perfect fit.